The trend towards rounded shapes is all the talk of community designers. Read on to learn more about this soft and sensual interior design trend!

-STRAIGHT LINES VS CURVES
+STRAIGHT LINES VS. CURVES

 After years of sleek pared-down environments and sharp, straight lines, design has taken a completely different direction.
-Chairs are curvy and enveloping, like our Wyle chair, for example.
+Accent chairs are curvy and enveloping, like our Wyle chair, for example.
 Sofas are overstuffed, beckoning us to relax and take it easy.
 Chairs have rounded silhouettes and backs; tables are getting rounder and more oval; decorative objects are circular; light fixtures are spherical and semi-spherical; and rugs are shedding their right angles.
 Move over straight lines!
 It’s time to share the stage with round and fluid forms.

 This new trend clearly draws on 1970s motifs and especially the furniture of the 50s and 60s.
 Inspired by the famed tulip table, our Carlyle table is a perfect example of a modern and timeless piece of furniture.
 A best seller of 1950s design, the tulip table was created by American designer of Finnish origin Eero Saarinen for Knoll in 1956.

 When it comes to interior design, the trend towards curves has many advantages: round and oval-shaped furniture lets you organize and open up the space in a dynamic way.
 Imagine, for instance, using a beautiful round rug in a living room to demarcate a spot for curling up with a book or a round table in a kitchen to set off an eating area from the rest of the room.